h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 7: Effect of Correlation and Variance on Contour Shapes

+#### Problem Statement
-**Question**: How does changing the correlation coefficient and variance affect the shape of contour plots in a bivariate normal distribution?
+How does changing the correlation coefficient and variance affect the shape of contour plots in a bivariate normal distribution?

 ![Bivariate Normal Contours](../Images/Contour_Plot_Visual_Question/bivariate_normal_contours.png)